 Packet number deanonymization

+NOTE—The applicable CPE MHA parameter set is determined in 10.71.6.1.4 (MAC header anonymization parameter set selection).
+If dot11FrameAnonymizationMechanismsActivated is equal to bpe(2), then the applicable BPE MHA parameter set is determined in 10.71.6.1.4 (MAC header anonymization parameter set selection). (#579)

-For encrypted frames, the receiver shall recover the original PN value (assigned by the transmitter) from the OPN value encoded in the fields PN0, PN1, PN2, PN3, PN4, PN5 of the CCMP header or GCMP header as follows:
+For encrypted individually addressed frames, the receiver shall obtain a recovered original PN value (assigned by the transmitter) from the OPN value encoded in the fields PN0, PN1, PN2, PN3, PN4, PN5 of the CCMP header or GCMP header as follows: (#579)

 PN = (OPN – EDP_PN_offset) mod 248,

-where EDP_PN_offset is the PN offset value selected from the MAC header anonymization parameter set (selected for the frame as defined in 10.71.5.1 (MAC header anonymization parameter set selection)) according to the transmitting MLD (non-AP MLD or AP MLD) as defined in 10.71.3 (Establishing frame anonymization parameter sets).
+where EDP_PN_offset is selected from the applicable CPE MHA parameter set for the frame according to the transmitting MLD (non-AP MLD or AP MLD). (#579)

+If dot11FrameAnonymizationMechanismsActivated is equal to bpe(2) then for encrypted group addressed frames, the receiver shall obtain a recovered original PN value (assigned by the transmitter) from the OPN value encoded in the fields PN0, PN1, PN2, PN3, PN4, PN5 of the CCMP header or GCMP header as follows: (#126, #127, #579)

+PN = (OPN - EDP_Group_PN_offset) mod 248, (#579)

+where EDP_Group_PN_offset is the single EDP_Group_PN_offset in the BPE MHA parameter set selected for the frame. (#579)

 The recovered original PN value shall replace the OPN value in subsequent processing of the frame in the receiving MLD.